Welcome to the SOLGM guide to local body elections

 Anyone casting a special vote is legally required to complete a statutory declaration to ensuring that each person only casts votes once.

 Do you live in one area and pay rates in another?

-Then you may qualify to vote in both areas for the local authority elections on 12 October 2019.
+Then you may qualify to vote in both areas at the local authority elections this October.